-In 1-2 sentences, what is the big question that students will explore in your seminar?
+What is the overall “big question” that you would like students to explore in your seminar?

 Topic Relevance and Transferrable Skills

 (1) In what ways will a first-year student benefit from studying your proposed topic?

 (2) What aspects of the seminar do you anticipate will generate the most excitement?

 (3) What specific skills will student learn that will help them throughout their college journey?

 Fostering Critical Thinking